EthanRDoesMC/Brooklyn/README.md

-#  imessage-api-ios a.k.a.
-Brooklyn
+#  Brooklyn

-iMessage API and runtime inspection tool for iOS
+## This readme is out-of-date.
-(this readme is very out of date. i'll update it asap. -ethan)
+Blame Ethan, he's working on it.

 ## Components
 ### Rubicon
 > "The die is cast."